 What is deconstructivism in architecture?

 Everyone knows that architecture has been a conservative discipline since the beginning of time.
 It demands order, stability, function, and logic, but deconstructivism moves away from these constructing rules.
 It doesn’t have any affection for “form follows function”, “purity of form”, or “truth of materials”.
-[1] [3] Let’s give some thought to what deconstructivism is…
+[1] [3] It’s a non-linear architectural style and defiance in the face of symmetrical shapes that projects the creation of massive buildings with a unique design and visual appearance.
+Let’s give some thought to what deconstructivism is…

-Deconstructivist buildings challenge the traditional notions of symmetry, balance, and harmony, seeking to disrupt the conventional understanding of space and form.
+Deconstructivist buildings challenge the traditional notions of symmetry, balance, consistency, and ideas of harmony, seeking to disrupt the conventional understanding of space and form.

 History

-The concept of deconstructivism was created by the French philosopher Jacques Derrida in the 1980s.
-The 1982 Parc de la Villette design competition in Paris and the MoMA’s 1988 Deconstructivists Architecture Exhibition in New York, organized by Philip Johnson and Mark Wiley, brought it to the attention of the globe.
-[1]
+The concept of deconstructivism was created by the French philosopher Jacques Derrida in the 1960s.
+The 1982 Parc de la Villette design competition in Paris and the MoMA’s 1988 Deconstructivists Architecture Exhibition in New York, organized by Philip Johnson and Mark Wiley, brought it to the attention of the globe and reached broader audience.
+This exhibition also showcased various architects connected to this movement, including Frank Gehry, Zaha Hadid, and Daniel Libeskind.
+This campaign has had the biggest influence on the architecture since it first appeared to the audience.
+It ended the predestined thinking about the ideas of form, function, and structure.
+[5]

 Philosophy